-I then construct a composite measure of the mental load for each person by summing the total number of items that an individual says is done by "Mostly me" and dividing this number by the number of items overall (removing "not applicable" items from the denominator).6 A similar approach has been found to be effective at measuring issue preferences (Ansolabehere, Rodden & Snyder 2008).
+I then construct a composite measure of the mental load for each person by summing the total number of items that an individual says is done by "Mostly me" and dividing this by the number of items overall (removing "not applicable" items from the denominator).6 A similar approach has been found to be effective at measuring issue preferences (Ansolabehere et al., 2008).
 The basic idea is that multiple questions - here of different aspects of the mental load, which mirror accounts from qualitative studies - reduce measurement error.
-The advantage of using the 'mostly me' response to operationalize the mental load, without including work reported as shared, is that it provides a straightforward measure of (perceived) individual responsibility for different types of cognitive labor.
-Cronbach's Alpha of the scale items is 0.92, indicating excellent internal consistency.
+Cronbach's Alpha of the 21 items making up the mental load scale is 0.92, indicating excellent internal consistency.